Thursday

 Difficulty for organizers to regularly host engaging socials

+Most teams relied on Zoom or Google Meet to socialize.
 Using tools not built for socializing led to unsatisfactory results.

 Based on our research, we had two main users: Employees and Organizers, and one secondary user: Management.